Welcome To Service Dog Laws in Tennessee

 In the case where a public entity usually charges people for damage caused by an animal or pet, a person with a disability may also be charged for damage caused by their service animal.

-Control of Service Animals
+Control & Care of Service Animals

 - Service animals must be under control at all times & should not pose a direct threat to the health and safety of others